NBISweden/scirnaseq/README.md

 - R2 is the RNA read
 - I1 is the third index
-- I2 is the sample index (ignored by the pipeline)
+- I2 is the sample index

 The I1 and I2 reads do not need to exist as FASTQ files.
+I2 is ignored by the pipeline.

 ## Pipeline overview